 Whether you choose an animated or live-action promotional video, you can expect delivery of one to three months from briefing to the final product.

 So yes, you may save some money in the process of building a non-functional MVP.
 But you have to weigh that up against the fact that grabbing attention in today’s business landscape is no mean feat.

 Of course, if you need to grab attention, you could go for a wildcard option, trying to go viral.

 Try to go Viral!

-Of course, you might also consider viral marketing.
-With this option, however, the HR budget is high (good growth hackers are expensive).
-Also, you cannot make forecasts on the outcome because it is impossible to predict the success of a viral campaign.
+With the viral marketing option, the HR budget is high (good growth marketers are expensive).
+Also, you cannot make forecasts on the outcome because it’s impossible to predict the success of a viral campaign.

 - 500 subscribers